Choosing a Study Abroad Program

 - The Northwestern Affiliated Program List: A searchable list of programs by country, language, region and term.

 - Program Sponsor’s Website: Each program has a one-page summary on our website, with a link to the sponsor for more information.

-- Program Evaluations: Program evaluations are available in the Study Abroad Office and are a great way to see what your peers have to say about the programs!
+- Program Evaluations: Program evaluations are available online and in the Study Abroad Office, and are a great way to see what your peers have to say about the programs!

 - Study Abroad Returnees: Contact past participants.
 In many cases your fellow students are the best resource for getting the inside scoop.

 - Study Abroad Advisers: We encourage you to meet with a study abroad adviser.
 They are a great resource for you if you have more specific questions about courses, housing, and extracurricular options.

 - Study Abroad Events: Check out our calendar for upcoming events where you can learn more about programs.
 You can also find information about events on Facebook, Twitter, or in our weekly newsletter.